 Friday, June 19

-Each year at the HLAA Convention we bring in professionals to speak on specific areas of hearing research.
-This year’s topic is The Latest on Tinnitus Research.
-It will feature talks by top scientists and clinicians who will tell us what tinnitus is, what causes it, what is available for treatment and management and how researchers are thinking about treatment and prevention in the future.
-The Symposium is supported by the National Institute on Deafness and Other Communication Disorders, National Institutes of Health and is sponsored by Cochlear Americas.
-You will hear from the following researchers:
+Each year at HLAA Conventions we bring in professionals to speak on specific areas of hearing loss research.
+This year’s topic is “The Latest on Tinnitus Research.”
+It will feature talks by top scientists and clinicians who will tell us what tinnitus is, what causes it, what is available for treatment and management, and how researchers are thinking about treatment and prevention in the future.
+The Symposium is supported by the National Institute on Deafness and Other Communication Disorders (NIDCD), National Institutes of Health (NIH) and sponsored by Cochlear Americas.